-When an employee is assigned to work in a classification higher than his/her regular classification, he/she shall be paid for the time worked in the higher classification at the rate, provided that such time worked is not less than two (2) hours during the day.
+When an employee is assigned to work in a classification higher than the employee's regular classification, the employee shall be paid for the time worked in the higher classification at that rate, provided that such time worked is not less than two (2) hours during the day.
 Travel time in connection with such upgraded assignment shall be considered as time worked in the upgraded position.